Basarab Overpass

-The Basarab Overpass (Pasajul Basarab) is a road overpass in Bucharest, Romania, connecting Nicolae Titulescu blvd. and Grozǎveşti Road, part of Bucharest's inner city ring.
+The Basarab Overpass (Pasajul Basarab) is a road overpass in Bucharest, Romania, connecting Nicolae Titulescu blvd. and Grozăvești Road, part of Bucharest's inner city ring.
 A design by engineer Javier Manterola, its construction was undertaken by FCC and Astaldi.

 History

 On 17 June 2011, the overpass was officially inaugurated, and was opened to traffic on 19 June.
 The project was completed in August 2011, when ramps and elevators for the tram stations were installed.

 The bridge now accommodates the number 1 tram line, the only circular tram line in Bucharest that follows the inner traffic circle of the city.

 The Basarab Overpass in numbers

 The Basarab Overpass has a length of 1.9 km and is the widest cable stayed bridge in Europe, measuring a width of 44.5 m (tram station, safety areas and two lanes for traffic in each direction) over the railways near the Gara de Nord train station (the average width measures almost 25 meters).

 The two towers that sustain the 60 cables of the bridge have a height of about 84 m.

 The overpass was opened in June 2011 at a cost of almost 255 million euros.

 Every day, almost 50,000 vehicles cross the bridge.